inrupt/etl-tutorial/README.md

-If you want a complete, start-to-finish run through of the entire process of installing, configuring, testing, and running the ETL Tutorial, then you can follow our detailed Worksheet instructions [here](./Worksheet.md).
+If you want a complete, start-to-finish run through of the entire process of installing, configuring, testing, and running the ETL Tutorial, then you can follow our detailed Worksheet instructions [here](docs/Worksheet/Worksheet.md).

-The following instructions provide more background and go into greater detail.
+The following instructions provide more background, and go into greater detail.

 ## Install and Run